wp-plugins/coolclock/trunk/readme.txt

 - Show digital time
 - GMT Offset - use this if you want one or more clocks to show the time for other timezones.

-Then there are some options availabe in the [CoolClock - Pro extension](http://status301.net/wordpress-plugins/coolclock-pro/) which allow for more customisation:
+Then there are extra options availabe in the [CoolClock - Pro extension](http://status301.net/wordpress-plugins/coolclock-pro/) which allow for more customisation:

 - Background image - Define the full URL or path to an image to serve as background
 - Repeat image